mediacloud/backend/INSTALL.markdown

         # Load the dump into "mediacloud"
         psql -f sample-dump.sql -d mediacloud

-        # Run the migrations to make the database up-to-date to the latest schema
-        ./script/run_in_env.sh ./script/upgrade_db.pl --import

     Afterwards, you can log in to the web interface using the sample user credentials from `install.sh`, i.e. with username `jdoe@mediacloud.org` and password `mediacloud`.

 5. Perform brilliant analysis, fix our broken code, document how the system works, and otherwise contribute to the project.